david-rojo/pvp-manager/README.md

 # PVP Manager

-This is a Java 8 project developed with SpringBoot 2.3.1 using H2 database for persistency with an initial load of data.
+This is a Java 8 project that exposes a REST API documented with OpenAPI, developed with SpringBoot 2.3.1 using H2 database for persistency with an initial load of data.
 It implements the following [scenario](doc/scenario.md).

 It has been done following the MVC design pattern and using [Spring Tool Suite 4](https://spring.io/tools)